FoxelSA/foxel-website/README.md

 ## Website of FOXEL SA, Geneva Switzerland

-The mission of FOXEL SA is to develop technological solutions dedicated to 3D environment digitizing using technologies based on the CERN OHL license and other GNU GPL compatible licenses.
+The mission of FOXEL SA is to develop technological solutions dedicated to 3D-metric environment digitizing using technologies based on the CERN OHL license and other GNU GPL compatible licenses.

 Our model and general approach predominantly strives for our Clients to reappropriate control of their data and further, their digital territory.

-The website is built with [Laravel](http://laravel.com) framework and [other dependencies](COPYRIGHT.md).
-Design by Raphael Lourdin.

 ### Copyright